-The Company issued promissory notes to related parties (the Promissory Notes) at a compound interest rate of 8% per annum for an aggregate principal amount of \$318,200 on various dates from March 2009 through October 2014 with maturity dates through October 31, 2014.
-The Promissory Notes consisted of the following:
+The Company issued promissory notes to related parties (the Promissory Notes) at a compound interest rate of 8% per annum for an aggregate principal amount of \$0.3 million on various dates from March 2009 through October 2014 with maturity dates through October 31, 2014.
+The Promissory Notes along with accrued interest were exchanged for convertible notes (the Convertible Notes) on November 1, 2014, in the amount of \$0.4 million inclusive of accrued interest.